On this page

 Can my partner work in the Netherlands too?

 It may be possible for your family members to join you in the Netherlands if you're married, if you're in a registered partnership or if you are unmarried partners.
 If and under which conditions your family member is allowed to work depends on the employment status of yourself, and on your nationality.
+You can find out which steps you need to take by watching the animation made by the Immigration and Naturalisation Service (IND).

 International school & day care